 ・Vertical Integration (conflict of interest, self enrichment)

 ・Fairness (one-sided revisions)

 As a topic that also happens to relate to our own business, while the digital advertising market has undergone rapid development, there are many challenges in terms of “transparency”, with those challenges being categorized into four points.

-I think that many people already know this, so I will omit the definition of these terms, but statements such as “ad fraud is mixed by X%”, “our targeting accuracy is X%” or “viewability is about X%” have been growing in recent years, with a growing demand for “advertisement quality,” people want others to know about the high quality of their ads, even if securing that quality would cost more.
+I think that many people already know this, so I will omit explaining the meaning of these terms, but statements such as "ad fraud is mixed by X%", "our targeting accuracy is X%" or "viewability is about X%" have been growing in recent years, with a growing demand for "advertisement quality" that people want others to know about the high quality of their ads, even if securing that quality would cost more.
 How should we confront each of these issues, then?